jaimergp/libmambapy-windows-segfaults/README.md

 - 2024-12-23: No `ObjTransaction::order` calls.
 Some pointer assertions.
 - 2024-12-24: Check destroyed objects and maybe have a more detailed stack.
 - 2025-01-02: Some more fixes for the stack.
+- 2025-01-06: Some more logging fixes, potential workaround included.